epfl-ada/ada-2022-project-yiyisoda/README.md

 # Organization within the team

+All members works on datastory writing.

-- Yichen: Handling of CMU datasets, analysis of genres.
+- Yichen: Handling of CMU datasets, analysis of genres, Bechdel test result comparison.
-- Yinghui: Analysis of gender ratio of crews, age distribution of cast,sentiment adjectives, WordCloud.
+- Yinghui: Analysis of gender ratio of crews, age distribution of cast,sentiment adjectives, WordCloud, datastory website.
 - Sophia: Handling of CMU datasets, analysis of countries/languages.
 - David: Handling of IMDb datasets, extract words around pronouns, topic modelling and sentiment analysis on sentences.